Time-Dependent Two-Fluid Magnetohydrodynamic Model and Simulation of the Chromosphere: Introduction

 \section{Introduction}

-The base of the solar atmosphere (right above the photosphere), referred to as the chromosphere, is highly dynamic and is strongly influenced by magnetic field activities \citep{Hasan08}.
-It is partially ionized, with as much as a thousand times more neutral Hydrogen than ions \citep{Alissandrakis2018}. \citet{Song2011} and \citet{Leake2014} discussed in detail the effects of ion-neutral coupling in the chromosphere by considering neutrals and collisions into the momentum and Maxwell equations.
-A local-scale configuration commonly used in chromosphere models are so-called supergranules, convection cells of 30 Mm in the horizontal directions.
-Supergranules are separated by strong magnetic field regions, referred to as networks.
-It is believed that the network regions correspond to strong magnetic field at the photosphere altitude.
-Because the thermal pressure decreases with height while the total magnetic flux is conserved, the magnetic field tends to expand in higher altitudes to form a canopy or `wine glass' shaped magnetic geometry so that total pressure, the magnetic pressure, $p_B$, plus thermal pressure, $p_T$, i.e., $p_T+p_B$, is balanced at each height \citep{gabriel1976}.
-This geometry is reflected in a significant altitudinal change in the plasma beta, which is the ratio of the thermal to magnetic pressures, $\beta=p_T/p_B$.
+The base of the outer solar atmosphere (right above the photosphere), referred to as the chromosphere, is highly dynamic and is strongly influenced by magnetic-field activity~\citep{Hasan08}.
+It is partially ionized, with as much as a thousand times more neutral hydrogen than ions \citep{Alissandrakis2018}. \citet{Song2011} and \citet{Leake2014} discussed in detail the effects of ion--neutral coupling in the chromosphere by considering neutrals and collisions into the momentum and Maxwell equations.

+A local-scale configuration commonly used in chromosphere models are so-called supergranules, convection cells of 30\,Mm in the horizontal directions.
+Supergranules are separated by strong magnetic-field regions, referred to as a ``network".
+It is believed that the network regions correspond to strong magnetic-field at the photosphere.
+Because the thermal-pressure decreases with height while the total magnetic flux is conserved, the magnetic-field tends to expand in higher altitudes to form a canopy or ``wine glass" shaped magnetic geometry so that total pressure, the magnetic pressure, $p_\text{B}$, plus thermal-pressure, $p_\text{T}$, \textit{i.e.} $p_\text{T}+p_\text{B}$, is balanced at each height \citep{gabriel1976}.
+This geometry is reflected in a significant altitude change in the plasma beta, which is the ratio of the thermal to magnetic pressures, $\beta=p_\text{T}/p_\text{B}$.
 The chromosphere has much lower temperature than that of the hot corona.
-The average temperature of the Chromosphere is around 6000 K while the coronal temperature is over million degrees \citep{AvrettLoeser2008}.
-This dramatic change in the temperature, taking place in a very narrow region of a few hundred kilometers referred to as the transition region, known as the coronal heating problem and it is a long-standing problem in solar physics.
+The average temperature of the chromosphere is around 6000\,K while the coronal temperature is over million degrees \citep{AvrettLoeser2008}.
+This dramatic change in the temperature, taking place in a very narrow region of a few hundred kilometers referred to as the transition region, is known as the coronal heating problem and it is a long-standing problem in solar physics.